seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 alternative model with provisional assessment based on survey biomass or some other index of abundance.
 An alternative 3-stage model was proposed to the CPT in May 2011, but a survey-based approach was requested for the Fall 2011 assessment.
 In May 2012 the CPT approved a slightly revised and better documented version of the alternative model for assessment.
-Subsequently the model developed and used since  2012, was a variant of the previous four-stage SMBKC CSA model and similar in complexity to that described by Collie et al. (2005).
-Like the earlier model, it considered only male crab $\ge$ 90 mm in CL, but combined stages 3 and 4 of the earlier model resulting in just three stages (male size classes) determined by CL measurements of (1) 90-104 mm, (2) 105-119 mm, and (3) 120 mm+ (i.e., 120 mm and above).
+Subsequently, the model developed and used since  2012 was a variant of the previous four-stage SMBKC CSA model and similar in complexity to that described by Collie et al. (2005).
+Like the earlier model, it considered only male crab $\ge$ 90 mm in CL, but combined stages 3 and 4 of the earlier model, resulting in three stages (male size classes) defined by CL measurements of (1) 90-104 mm, (2) 105-119 mm, and (3) 120 mm+ (i.e., 120 mm and above).
 This consolidation was driven by concern about the accuracy and consistency of shell-condition information, which had been used in distinguishing stages 3 and 4 of the earlier model.